-Micky is not a user who has a “neighbor” projected onto the wall of his room thanks to an application.
+In fact, Mickey is not a user who has a “neighbor” projected onto the wall of his room.
 Nor is he a patient injured in an accident.
-He is a bot, a machine, existing only in cyberspace capable of performing man and portraying him perfectly in accordance with the user’s particular needs.
-Hence, he is in effect under the purview and the watchful eye of the application’s developers.
-Micky’s bewilderment and incomprehension about how a woman suddenly appears, passes through a wall to enter his room, and eventually disappears, explained to him as part of an update to a computer application, are suddenly understood in inversion.
-It is Micky who is available for Natasha’s selection, at her beck and call.
-Every time he experiences a change in habits with Natasha, it is a sign that she either added or removed features, or, in the end, chose to discontinue the service altogether.
+He is a bot, a machine that exists only in cyberspace, capable of performing as would a man and portraying him perfectly in accordance with the user’s particular needs.
+Hence, he is in effect under the purview and supervision of the application’s developers.
+Indeed, the only one who can move between the two ontologies is the man in the brown suit who programmed the room behind the door in the first place.
+The inversion explains Mickey’s bewilderment and incomprehension about how a woman presented to him as the product of a computer application can suddenly pass through a wall to enter his room, and then exit it through a door that seems open only to her.
+It is, in fact, Mickey who has been summoned for Natasha and is at her beck and call.
+Every time he experiences a shift in his relationship with Natasha, it is a sign that she has either added or removed features from the service, or, eventually, chosen to discontinue it altogether.

-As the novum in the story, serving to elicit cognitive estrangement and defamiliarization, by making a difference in the text the bot illuminates the user, the human for whom the bot was developed.
-It is Natasha, as the contemporary subject living in the multiverse that enables her to exist simultaneously in everyday reality and in virtual or augmented reality, constitutes the center of scrutiny.
-One of the many contemporary subjects who exist equally in cyberspace on computers and smartphones, in applications, and through smart systems that navigate their lives—in fact, all of us, living in the real world and simultaneously in the worlds on the screens in the palms of our hands, across from us on our knees, or on the table in front of us.
-Natasha desires to forge a lifelike relationship with a computer simulation for herself because for her virtual experience is preferable in every way to experience in tangible reality.
-She is of this age and time, which proves that “technology is instinctual […] it penetrates into every location, in a totally intimate form.
+As the novum in the story, the element that produces cognitive estrangement and defamiliarization, the bot serves to illuminate the user, the human for whom they were developed.
+As the contemporary subject living in a multiverse that enables her to exist simultaneously in everyday reality and in virtual or augmented reality, Natasha is the one who constitutes the center of scrutiny in the story.
+She is one of many contemporary subjects who exist equally in cyberspace, on computers and smartphones, in applications and in the smart systems that navigate their lives—which is to say, she is one of us, living simultaneously in the real world and in the worlds of the screens in the palms of our hands or on the table in front of us.
+Natasha desires to forge a lifelike relationship with a computer simulation because she finds virtual experience preferable in every way to experience in tangible reality.
+She is of this age and time, an age in which “technology is instinctual […] it penetrates into every location, in a totally intimate form.
 It is found besides us rather than outside us.
-It is underneath our skin; frequently, it is inside our brains”; for Natasha, virtual reality and artificial intelligence in the form of a bot might be more human that the machine that is man.
+It is underneath our skin; frequently, it is inside our brains.”
+For Natasha, artificial intelligence in the form of a bot might be more human than the machine that is man.

-Moving on to the next stage of my conjecture, in literary terms the meeting between the virtual neighbor and the user occurs in the zone, in “an ‘impossible typology,’” Yet, in practice, the zone offers a typology for the multimodal world made possible by contemporary communications technology.
-The the digital space constitutes a zone by definition, because it creates an interface between the real world and the virtual world in both of which the user lives.
+My second conjecture is that, in literary terms, the zone in which the meeting between the virtual neighbor and the user occurs presents what Ilana Gomel terms an “impossible typology.”
+Yet, in practice, the story offers a typology for the multimodal world made possible by contemporary communications technology.
+The digital space constitutes a zone by definition, because it creates an interface between the real world and the virtual world, both of which are inhabited by the user.

-Cyberspace is reality, not fiction; it is a reality in which “daily experiences are defined by simultaneity, semantic proximity and immediate access to cyberspace rather than by the body’s field of action for a growing number of people,”.

-Thus, more than an inquiry into possible worlds , “Windows” expresses the depth of cyberspace’s presence in people’s lives, and glimpses the new terminal identity, with the recognition and understanding that cyberspace’s existence underpins humanity’s contemporary condition and even becomes life itself.
+Cyberspace is reality, not fiction; it is a reality in which “daily experiences are defined by simultaneity, semantic proximity, and immediate access to cyberspace rather than by the body’s field of action for a growing number of people.”
+Thus, rather than being an inquiry into possible worlds , “Windows” expresses the depth of cyberspace’s presence in people’s lives, and shows us glimpses of the new “terminal identity,” with the recognition and understanding that the existence of cyberspace underpins humanity’s contemporary condition and even becomes life itself.
 As Scott Bukatman contends: